Neononane/Zelda1RandoTools/README.md

 Z-Tracker is still in active development as I write this (August 2023).
 The current release is suitable both for casual seed runners as well as z1r racers.

 Enjoy! - _Dr.
 Brian Lorgon111_

+## Z-Tracker Future

+Dr. Brian Lorgon111 has passed the torch on this project to others who are willing to contribute to the structure, goals, and outcomes.
+Currently the process is slow, but new features and functionality are being added with version 2.0.0 adding the long desired co-op options.
+Please add any additional requests into the Issues list for future review and prioritization.

+Regards - _Neononane_